zahidbenu/marathon-assignment/README.md

 # Marathon-Assignment
-Javascript assignment for marathon course of shikhun.net
+Javascript assignment for marathon course of shikhun.